gsalasan/shopee-challenge/README.md

 # Shopee Product Scraper

-A web-based tool for scraping product data from Shopee using a proxy service.
-This application provides a user-friendly interface to extract PDP_BFF_DATA from Shopee product pages.
+A web-based tool and REST API for scraping product data from Shopee using a proxy service.
+This application provides both a user-friendly interface and a REST API to extract PDP_BFF_DATA from Shopee product pages.

 ## Features

 - Web-based user interface
+- REST API for programmatic access
 - Proxy integration for reliable scraping
 - Automatic port management
 - Real-time scraping status
 - JSON data export
 - Support for both Windows and Unix systems
+- CORS support for API endpoints
+- Interactive API documentation

 ## Prerequisites